ODiogoSilva/TriFusion/README.md

  - Create **consensus** sequences for each alignment with several options on how to handle sequence variation.
  - **Filter** either alignments (according to whether they contain or exclude certain taxa, to a minimum proportion of taxa, and/or variable sites) or alignment columns (according to codon position, missing data and gaps).
  - **Code indel patterns** of your alignments into a binary matrix that is appended.
- - Revert concatenated alignments or export sub-regions into individual files
+ - **Revert concatenated alignments** or export sub-regions into individual files
- - Set gene and codon partitions as well as substitution models (Nexus format)
+ - Set **gene and codon partitions** as well as **substitution models** (Nexus format)
  - It's **fast** and **memory efficient**.
 Converting 3,093 files with 376 taxa can be performed in just 30 seconds and using less than 90Mb of RAM memory ([check the benchmarks table](https://github.com/ODiogoSilva/TriFusion/wiki/Benchmarks)).

 [Find out more]()

-### Statistics - Graphical visualization suite of your alignment data
+### Statistics - Effortless visual exploration of your data

+- Provides instant information on overall and per gene **summary statistcs**.
+- TriFusion offers **dozens of graphical and statistical options** to explore your data:
+     - General information plots.
+     - Polymorphism and sequence variation plots.
+     - Missing data plots.
+     - Outlier plots.
--
+- Publication ready figures

 [Find out more]()